Lorytech-html/void-packages/README.md

-# Dionkill’s mesa,libdrm,xf86-video-amdgpu ports for void linux yay
+# Dionkill’s mesa,libdrm,xf86-video-amdgpu ports for void linux

 ## Void linux on a ps4??
 Yes, void linux on a Playstation 4